 Please note that you’re getting a duplicate of the email, so deleting it doesn’t mean it’s also going to get deleted from the “firstname.lastname@example.org” account.
 You’ll also have to go there to delete the email because emails take up space.

-It wouldn’t really make sense if someone sent an email to “firstname.lastname@example.org” and received a reply from “email@example.com”, unless you let them know in the email.
+It wouldn’t make sense if someone sent an email to “email@example.com” and received a reply from “firstname.lastname@example.org” unless you let them know in the email.

 See a forwarder as a way of getting a notification that you have a domain email message.
-It’s a way to reduce the having to login to your cPanel to check for emails inconvenience.
+It’s a way to reduce having to log in to your cPanel to check for email inconvenience.

 Well, if you have any questions, you can ask them in the comments.